Transcribe of “There Are No Stupid Questions”

 Or as Warren Buffet says, “The difference “between successful people and really successful people.”
 Is that really successful people say no “to almost everything.”
 But saying no to more, or by saying no more often.
 I should say, allows the average person to have more time to increase our knowledge about our own chosen topics.

 Do more of what you enjoy and get rid of the stuff you don’t enjoy

 They older I get.
 The more I realize just how important it is to do more of what you enjoy and get rid of the stuff you don’t enjoy by either outsourcing it.
 Or getting rid of it completely.
 Now going back to there are no silly questions.
 Whenever I attend a seminar, or an event, or a roundtable meeting.
 I’m always the pain in the backside at the front, with his hand up, asking stupid questions.

 I’m always the pain in the backside at the front, with his hand up, asking stupid questions

 And you know, the reason I do this is if there’s something I don’t understand, I need to know what I’m missing, so I can understand, and often it can be that one little snippet of information that glues the whole thing together.
 Without that little snippet, I can’t join all the dots together.
 And when you get that missing piece of information, you know, light bulb moment, and suddenly you get it.

-I’m not gonna give an opinion unless I’ve got enough data
+I’m not going to give an opinion unless I’ve got enough data

-If someone is asking my opinion about something, I’m not gonna give it until I’ve collected enough information to satisfy myself that I can give an accurate opinion.
-And this can sometimes annoy people ’cause I keep, you know, more and more information, I keep casting to get more numbers and stuff, but I’m not gonna give an opinion unless I’ve got enough data.
+If someone is asking my opinion about something, I’m not going to give it until I’ve collected enough information to satisfy myself that I can give an accurate opinion.
+And this can sometimes annoy people because I keep, you know, more and more information, I keep casting to get more numbers and stuff, but I’m not going to give an opinion unless I’ve got enough data.